How to Ripen Avocados in Just 2 Minutes

 All you need is plastic wrap and a microwave.
 And an avocado.

-A ripe avocado in just two minutes?!
+- A ripe avocado in just two minutes?!
 Yes, it is possible, thanks to this Taste of Home hack for how to ripen avocados.
 Cut it in half vertically and remove the pit.
 Wrap each half in microwave-safe plastic wrap.
 Microwave on high for two minutes.
 When they’re cool enough to hold, run the wrapped avocados under cold water so they stop cooking.

-- Here’s another trick: Wrap the uncut fruit in tinfoil, and bake on a baking sheet at 200˚F for ten minutes.
+- Here’s another trick: Wrap the uncut fruit in tinfoil and bake on a baking sheet at 200˚F for ten minutes.
 (Disclaimer: If your avocado is too hard, it could take up to an hour for it to soften.
 Check every five minutes if it’s not ripe in ten.)
 Then remove your newly softened avocado.
 Leave it in the fridge for a few minutes to cool down.

 - If you need the avocado ready in one to two days, try placing it into a bowl or a paper bag with an apple or banana.
 Poke holes in the bag with a toothpick and leave it at room temperature.
 All of these fruits produce something called ethylene gas, which softens fruit by breaking down the internal cell walls and turning starch into sugar.
 Here’s what avocados wish you knew.

 - The obvious and simplest way to ripen an avocado is to just allow it to happen naturally by letting it sit on the counter for a few days until it’s ready.

 Make sure you don’t just throw your avocados in the fridge (along with these other foods that shouldn’t go in your refrigerator), because they’re best kept at room temperature.
 But on the contrary, if your avocado has reached perfect ripeness, you can throw it in the fridge to slow down the ripening process, making it last approximately one to three days.